Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Background and related work

-\textbf{Disentangled/Invariant Generative models:} Several prior works \cite{higgins2016beta,makhzani2015adversarial,kumar2017variational,kim2018disentangling} have considered learning generative models with a \textit{disentangled} latent space.
-Many of them define disentanglement as the independence of the latent representation i.e., changing one dimension/factor of the latent representation does not affect others.
-Adversarial auto-encoder \cite{makhzani2015adversarial} and DIP-VAE \cite {kumar2017variational} both achieve this by matching the \textit{aggregated posterior} of the latent to the prior distribution.
-The former is trained as a deterministic auto-encoder and the latter as a variational auto-encoder. $\beta$-TCVAE \cite{chen2018isolating} aims improved upon $\beta$-VAE \cite{higgins2016beta} and achieves the independence directly using Total Correlation (TC) based loss.
+Several prior works \citep{higgins2016beta,makhzani2015adversarial,kumar2017variational,kim2018disentangling} have considered learning generative models with a \textit{disentangled} latent space.
+Many of them define disentanglement as the independence of the latent representation, i.e., changing one dimension/factor of the latent representation does not affect others.
+This involves additional constraints on the latent distribution during training as opposed to our method.

 More generally, disentanglement requires that a primitive transformation in the observed data space (such as translation or rotation of images) results in a sparse change in the latent representation.
-In practice, the sparse changes can need not be \textit{atomic} i.e., a change in the observed space can lead to small but correlated latent factors.
-Additionally, it has been shown that it maybe impossible to achieve disentanglement without proper inductive biases or a form of supervision \cite{locatello2019challenging}.
-In \cite{trauble2021disentangled}, the authors use small number of ground truth latent factor labels and impose desired correlational structure to the latent space.
-Similarly, we extract a causal model between latent representations of the generative model and the attributes that are available in the form of metadata.
+In practice, the sparse changes can need not be \textit{atomic}, i.e., a change in the observed space can lead to small but correlated latent factors.
+Additionally, it has been shown that it maybe impossible to achieve disentanglement without proper inductive biases or a form of supervision \citep{locatello2019challenging}.
+In \citet{trauble2021disentangled}, the authors use small number of ground truth latent factor labels and impose desired correlational structure to the latent space.
+Similarly, we extract a graphical model between latent representations of the generative model and the attributes that are available in the form of metadata.